 If You Are Injured on the Job

-While the compensation laws for injured employees differs between land and sea, there are a few commonalities.
+While the compensation laws for injured employees differ between land and sea, there are a few commonalities.
 If you are injured on the job, report it immediately to your employer (or the captain/supervisor).
 While you have seven days to do so, it helps your case if you do as soon as possible.